Research Access Policy

 - Collections data and images are made available for record and research purposes only.
 Clearance for any other use, including publication, electronic transmission, general distribution or commercial use, must be secured from the Division by submitting a written request to the Chairperson.

-OFF-SITE WEB ACCESS
+WEB ACCESS FOR RESEARCHERS

-For certain collections, passwords may be issued for off-site web access to research databases for 6-month period (renewable on e-mail request).
+For certain collections, passwords may be issued for web access to the databases for 6-month period (renewable on e-mail request).
 Fill out the Web Access Form for requesting a password.
 This form can be downloaded in MSWord and PDF formats.
 As with on-site visits, the signed form must be mailed or faxed (1-212-769-5334) to the Division for approval.

 - Visitors may photograph in the collections for record purposes, provided they use a flash camera of their own.
 The Division cannot supply lights, other equipment or specialized work space.
 Such photographs are for personal use only.
 Clearance for any other use, including publication, electronic transmission, general distribution or commercial use, must be secured from the Division by submitting a written request to the Chairperson.
 The catalogue number of all AMNH objects must appear on any published image.

 - The Museum can provide images of objects on request either through the Division of Anthropology or the Division of Photographic Services.
 The Division of Anthropology can provide digital images, while the Special Collections division of the Museum Library can provide prints and slides for some objects and for archival images.
 Reproduction rights and fees are provided on request from the Division of Library Services.

 - AMNH catalogue numbers must accompany all published photographs of artifacts from the collections.